Clinging to ancient faith, India tribes seek religion status | Federal News Network

 The gradual embrace of Hindu and Christian values by some Indigenous tribal groups has exacerbated his concerns.

 In the late 19th century, many tribespeople in Jharkhand, Odisha and other states renounced nature worship — some voluntarily and others coaxed by money, food and free education — and converted to Christianity.
-Hindu and Muslim missionaries also chipped away at their numbers.
+Hindu and Muslim groups also encouraged conversion, further chipping away at nature worshipper numbers.

+In some cases, the conversions were resisted, said Bandhan Tigga, a religious leader of Sarna Dharma.
+When Hindu groups showed up, some tribespeople sacrificed cows, a holy animal for Hindus.
+They also slaughtered pigs, considered unclean in Islam, when Muslim missionaries arrived.

+“In each case, the women smeared either pig or cow fat on their foreheads so that no Hindu or Muslim man could marry them,” said Tigga, wearing a white and red striped cotton towel around his neck, a design that also makes up for the Sarna Dharma flag fluttering atop his house in Murma, a village in Jharkhand.

-But Munda’s religion barely survived conversions in his ancestral Ulihatu village in Jharkhand.
-Half of his descendants became Christians, Sukhram said.
-Now, the first thing visitors see is a church, a large white building that stands out against the green of the surrounding forests.
+But Munda’s religion barely survived the onslaught of conversions in his ancestral Ulihatu village in Jharkhand.
+Half of his descendants converted to Christianity, Sukhram said.
+Now, the first thing visitors to Ulihatu see is a church, a large white building that stands out against the green of the surrounding forests.

 “This used to be the village where we worshipped nature,” said Sukhram.
 “Now half of the people don’t even remember the religion their ancestors followed.”